Writing Practices Series

 This workshop is designed to add another tool to the undergraduate composition toolbox.
-It exposes students to eight (8) different types of two-part argumentative thesis statements that can be used to effectively answer most lower-division writing assignments.
-There will be discussion and activities geared toward explaining the specific purpose of each statement and the types of paragraphs needed to create examples to support a well written undergraduate composition.
+It exposes students to several types of two-part argumentative thesis statements that can be used to effectively answer most lower-division writing assignments.
+There will be practice activities and discussion of how to support the thesis.
 This workshop allots time for students to work on creating or revising thesis statements for their current writing assignments with one-on-one assistance from WRL tutors.

 Quoting and Paraphrasing

-This workshop will educate students about academic plagiarism as well as offer detailed explanations and guided exercises on preventing plagiarism through the use of proper direct quotation and paraphrasing.
-Tutors will be available to assist students individually with questions, and students are encouraged to bring in their own work so they can practice their newly acquired skills with the working tutors.
+This workshop will educate students about academic plagiarism as well as offer detailed explanations and guided exercises on preventing plagiarism through the proper use of direct quotation and paraphrase.
+Tutors will be available to assist students individually with questions, and students are encouraged to bring in their own work so they can practice their newly acquired skills with the tutors.

 Using APA Citations

-This workshop will detail the fundamentals associated with proper APA usage including general formatting, headings, in-text citations, and reference lists.
-Guided and individual exercises will also be utilized so students can put their new APA knowledge to work with the assistance of roving tutors.
-As always, students are encouraged to bring in their own work.
+This workshop will cover the fundamentals of APA citation and formatting of headings, quoted and paraphrased content, in-text citations, and entries on the list of references.
+Guided and individual exercises will allow students to put their new APA knowledge to work with the assistance of tutors.
+As always, students are encouraged to bring their own work.

 Using MLA Citations

-This workshop will discuss the essential aspects of proper MLA citation and formatting, including lectures on direct quotation, paraphrase, in-text citations, and work cited page entries.
-Guided and individual exercises will also be utilized so students can put their new MLA knowledge to work with the assistance of roving tutors.
-As always, students are encouraged to bring in their own work.
+This workshop will discuss the fundamentals of MLA citation and formatting of quoted and paraphrased content, in-text citations, and entries on the work cited page.
+Guided and individual exercises will allow students to put their new MLA knowledge to work with the assistance of tutors.
+As always, students are encouraged to bring their own work.

 Purposeful Revision Techniques

 In this workshop, students will learn reverse outlining as a strategy for essay revision.
-By learning to reverse outline their essays, students will learn to understand their own writing better, and through this process, they will learn to generate more effective topic sentences and paragraphs that directly support their essays’ thesis statements.
+By learning to reverse outline their essays, students will also learn to generate more effective topic sentences and paragraphs that directly support their essays’ thesis statements.
 For this workshop, students will be required to bring in a piece of their own writing so that they can practice the skills being taught at the workshop.
 WRL tutors will be on hand to assists students individually as necessary.

 Developing Proofreading Skills and Techniques

 This workshop will teach students to find the errors in their own writing by helping them create personal proofreading checklists.
-Once they have made their checklists, students will learn numerous proofreading strategies that can help them to utilize their checklists while learning to find their mistakes more easily and accurately.
+Then students will learn how to use their checklists to find their mistakes more easily and accurately.
 Students will also be practicing newly learned strategies by editing a piece of their own writing with assistance from WRL tutors.